 Lexington has become as well known for its excellent culture as it is for its food and reception services.
-We caught up with Emma Langford, People Manager at Lexington, to discuss the importance of organisational culture in the service sector and the role it plays in helping provide a 5* service.
+We caught up with Laura Rouse, People Manager at Lexington, to discuss the importance of organisational culture in the service sector and the role it plays in helping to provide a 5* service.

-We have worked hard to create a culture where our team is motivated, driven, happy, and has the tools to achieve exceptional customer service.
+We have worked hard to create a culture where our team is motivated, driven and happy.
+This is because a positive organisational culture, characterised by collaboration and robust support for staff, empowers employees with the tools needed to deliver exceptional customer service.

-This investment in service and organisational culture is something Mike Sunley, CEO of Lexington, and the other founding directors were very clear about when they set up Lexington.
-The culture needs to be right for our people if we are to achieve fabulous service.
+This investment in service and organisational culture is something Matt Wood, Managing Director of Lexington, and other directors feel very strongly about when running the day-to-day of Lexington.
+The culture needs to be right for our people if we are to achieve fabulous customer service.

 We have selected service champions, who are at each of our client sites, and they are responsible for promoting a positive culture within their team.
 You can’t beat having team members who are pleasant and friendly to each other and customers, and are both good at and love what they are doing.